ted-black/BackgroundJobCodingChallenge/README.md

 by the worker process, so that tasks (workers) can be scaled up or down depending on workload, max concurrency and scaling threshold.
 The worker process can do item or batch processing.
-Developers can extend the functionality by adding methods to the JobProcess class, and statements to the WorkerFactory class.**
+Developers can extend the functionality by implementing the Worker class, adding methods to the JobProcess class, and adding conditions to the WorkerFactory class.**

 ![](./image1.png)